Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hot flashes may occur in men who have hormone therapy.
 To ease hot flashes:

 Keep a log of what kinds of things trigger your hot flashes.
 This may help you prevent them.

 Ask your health care provider about medicines you can take to ease symptoms.

 The inability to have an erection can be a short-term or long-term side effect of treatment for prostate cancer.
 All treatments for prostate cancer have a risk for ED.
 They differ in how soon after treatment it may occur and how likely it is to occur.
 The stress of coping with cancer can also affect your ability to have sex.
 Before treatment, ask your health care provider what you can expect.
 Knowing what to expect may help you cope.
 Here’s an overview of treatments for prostate cancer and their risk of ED:

 Surgery.
 The nerves that control erections run along either side of the prostate.
 These nerves may be damaged during surgery to remove the prostate.
 Problems with erections are most apparent right after surgery.
 For some men they may get better over time.

 Radiation therapy.
 Radiation may damage the nerves that control erections.
 This damage usually occurs over time, so the effects of radiation therapy on erections tend to get worse over a year or so after treatment.

 Hormone therapy with LHRH analogues or orchiectomy.
 The loss of testosterone causes a loss of libido, but it’s not known why that loss affects erections.
 When ED occurs, it happens soon after starting treatment.

 Taking these actions may help you cope with these changes:

-Talk with your doctor about medical or surgical ways to restore erections.
-Your options may include medications such as Viagra (sildenafil); penile implants; injections; or vacuum devices.
+Talk with your health care provider about ways to restore erections.
+Your options may include medicine such as sildenafil, a penile implant, injections, or a vacuum device.